We have chosen three very different tonics to pair with our ‘Kirsty’s Gin’

-In our first instalment we review BTW Tonic.
+In our second instalment, we review Fever Tree Mediterranean Tonic.

-A G&T is a classic and one of the most popular drinks ordered in bars across the world.
-Matching your gin with the right tonic is crucial when creating this traditional British cocktail.
-The tonic is 3/4 of the drink so its important to select a tonic, which compliments the botanicals and flavours found in your gin.
+A G&T is a classic cocktail and one of the most popular drinks ordered in bars across the world.
+Matching your gin with the right tonic is very often overlooked when creating this traditional British cocktail.
+The tonic is 3/4 of the drink so its important to select a tonic, which compliments the botanicals and flavours found in your gin of choice.

 Kirsty’s Gin has a traditional juniper base using three Scottish botanicals: Kelp, Carline Thistle and Blaeberrys.
-As a farm to bottle distillery and the first Scottish distillery to distil its own gin from scratch without using a grain neutral spirit we place provenance and traceability of ingredients at the heart of everything we do.
 Kirsty’s Gin is best enjoyed with a light or neutral tonic that brings out the botanicals in the Gin.
 Avoid strong tonics, which will over power the gin, as you will end up tasting the tonic only.